-HOA Operations Under The Americans With Disabilities Act (ADA)
+HOA Accommodations Under The Americans With Disabilities Act (ADA)

 By: Christopher R. Moore, Esq.

-Though not as generally applicable as the FHA, the Americans With Disabilities Act (ADA) 42 U.S.C. §§ 3601-3631, impacts the operations of homeowners associations with common elements open to the general public.
+Though not as generally applicable as the Fair Housing Act (FHA), the Americans With Disabilities Act (ADA) 42 U.S.C. §§ 3601-3631, impacts the operations of homeowners associations with common elements open to the general public.
 The law was enacted in 1990 to prohibit discrimination against disabled persons in employment, transportation, public accommodations, communications, and access to government programs and services.
 For HOA’s, “public accommodations” is the most relevant activity, though a large association may also be ADA-regulated as an employer.

 The ADA lists 12 facilities qualifying as “public accommodations.”
 42 U.S.C. §§ 12181(7)(a)-(l).
 The public accommodations most commonly offered by homeowners’ associations are recreational facilities, including pools, gyms, and golf courses.
 An HOA operating a restaurant, bar, or daycare facility could also potentially be covered under the ADA.
 Importantly, to be a “public accommodation,” the general public must have access to the facility – not just members.
 If only members can use the association pool, for instance, it is not a public accommodation, and the ADA is therefore not implicated.